 What are catastrophic plans?

 Picking a catastrophic plan is risky.
-You will be responsible for all of your health care costs (e.g., full cost for office visits, emergency services, etc.) until you reach that $6,850 deductible.
-At that point, your insurance covers your EHB.
+You will be responsible for all of your health care costs until you reach that $7,900 deductible—with a couple exceptions; many catastrophic plans cover some preventive office visits (e.g., certain immunizations, blood pressure screening, cholesterol screening, etc.) and three primary care visits annually.
+After you hit your deductible, your insurance covers your EHB.
 These plans protect you only in the worst-case scenarios, so they should be considered a last resort for coverage.
 It is advisable to consider a bronze plan (or better!), if you can afford it.

 How do insurance companies work with provider networks?